There are many good reasons to be thoughtful about leftover food.

 Make sure that the food you are refreezing is still good and that it was properly thawed (not left on a counter or run under warm water, for example).
 And when it comes to meat, only refreeze meat that was thawed in the refrigerator.

-Storing and serving leftovers safely
+Storing leftovers safely

-Put it away.
 To prevent food from going bad (growing bacteria that will make you sick, in other words), it’s important to refrigerate it promptly.
 Don’t let it sit on the counter while you watch a movie after dinner.
 You don’t need to clean the whole kitchen; just put the food away.

 The very maximum amount of time food should be left out before being put in the refrigerator is two hours.
 If perishable food has been sitting at room temperature longer than that, throw it away.
 And if food has been sitting in hotter temps (at a picnic, for example), don’t wait two hours — discard it once it’s been out for an hour.